 Best interests decisions

-If you have been assessed to lack capacity and the staff looking after you have to make decisions in your best Interests, the staff will make an application to have you placed under a DoLS.
+If you have been assessed to lack capacity and the staff looking after you have to make decisions in your best interests, the staff will make an application to have you placed under a DoLS.
 These are to safeguard you and make sure you get the most appropriate care and treatment.

 Restrictive interventions

 If the ward you are on has restrictions in place to limit your freedoms and liberty – like locked doors, furniture to keep you safe from falling, some medications – as well as other things and you are subject to a DoLS; then you are not free to leave.
-This has been decided in your Bests Interests to keep you safe and make sure you get the most appropriate help and care.
+This has been decided in your best interest to keep you safe and make sure you get the most appropriate help and care.

 How will a DoLS affect you?